-We measure stock-based compensation at the grant date based on the fair value of the award and recognize stock-based compensation expense in the Statement of Operations using the straight-line method over the vesting period of the award or using the accelerated method if the award is contingent upon performance goals.
-We use the Black-Scholes option-pricing model to determine the fair-value of stock option awards.
+We measure stock-based compensation at the grant date based on the fair value of the award and recognize stock-based compensation in our results of operations using the straight-line method over the vesting period of the award or using the accelerated method if the award is contingent upon performance goals.
+We use the Black-Scholes option pricing model to determine the fair value of stock option awards.

-As there was no public market for our common stock prior to our initial public offering in May 2007, and there has been limited historical information on the volatility of our common stock since the date of our initial public offering, we determine the volatility for options granted based on an analysis of the historical volatility of our stock and reported data for a peer group of companies that issued options with substantially similar terms.
-The expected volatility of options granted has been determined using a weighted average of the historical volatility of our stock and the peer group of companies for a period equal to the expected life of the option.
+As there was no public market for our common stock prior to our initial public offering in May 2007 and, as until recently, there has been limited historical information on the volatility of our common stock since the date of our initial public offering, we have historically determined the volatility for options granted based on an analysis of the historical volatility of our stock and reported data for a peer group of companies that issued options with substantially similar terms.
+Beginning in 2013, the expected volatility of options granted has been determined using a weighted average of the historical volatility of our stock for a period equal to the expected life of the option.
 The risk-free interest rate is based on a zero coupon United States treasury instrument whose term is consistent with the expected life of the stock options.
 We have not paid and do not anticipate paying cash dividends on our shares of common stock; therefore, the expected dividend yield is assumed to be zero.
-There were no options granted during the three or six months ended June 30, 2013 or 2012.
+There were no options granted during the three months ended March 31, 2014 or 2013.